 The Laptop was projected onto the cyclorama, and was used throughout the play to display the numerous paintings mentioned by the two characters, as well as to play music, provide visual examples, mix colors, and ultimately, create a virtual painting made new by the actors every night.

 A playlist of the music used in the production can be found on Spotify here.

 I have directed two productions through the Boston Conservatory’s senior directing emphasis.
-Alongside Red, I directed and produced a female-led production of Stephen Schwartz and Roger O’Hirson’s Pippin in 2019.
+Alongside Red, I directed and produced a female-led and completely queer production of Stephen Schwartz and Roger O’Hirson’s Pippin in 2019.
 My team and I had a lot of fun with this show conceptually, and reimagined it as if the lead role of Pippin were played by the show's original director, Bob Fosse (played by Jules Bartling).
 School policy prevents me from posting production photos from Pippin, but I’d love to talk about it with you!
 Contact me.